TheNitesWhoSay/RareCpp/README.md

 ## Class
-As stated, Class is a sub-class of the class you're trying to reflect; Class has the following static data members:
+As stated, Class is a nested-class of the class you're trying to reflect; Class has the following static data members:

 1. TotalFields
 2. Fields[TotalFields] // Simple flavor, doesn't include the Type, Index, or HasAnnotation members